ElliotLockerman/Echidna/Readme.md

 ## Repo Structure

 - `echidna-shim`: `bin`.
 The binary that runs within the generated shim app, receiving the double-clicked files and launching the terminal session.
-- `echidna-lib`: `lib`.
+- `echidna_lib`: `lib`.
 The library with the core Echidna functionality of generating specialized shim apps.
 - `echidna-cli`: `bin`.
 A command line tool to generate shim apps.
 Essentially a thin wrapper around `echidna-lib`.
 By default, `echidna-cli` looks for an `echidna-shim` binary in the same directory, but this can be overwritten with a command-line flag. `echidna-cli` _should not_ be run with `cargo run`, as Cargo is not aware of the dependency between `echidna-cli` and `echidna-shim`, and a stale version of `echidna-shim` may be used.
 - `echidna`: `bin`.
 A GUI tool to generate shim apps.
 Essentially a (slightly less) thin wrapper around `echidna-lib`.